ZeroDaySamurai/ZeroDaySamurai/README.md

 - 🔭 I’m currently working on various Mobile Applications:iphone:
 - 🌱 I’m currently learning React JS, React Native, Flutter, Unreal Engine 4 and Ballerina
 - 👯 I’m looking to collaborate on a website, mobile app or indie games.
-- 🤔 I’m looking for help with improving my UE4/UE5 skills, Javascript and React JS
+- 🤔 I’m looking for help with improving my coding skills
 - 🥅 2021 Goals: To become a better web and mobile developer and to increase the amount of time a actively code everyday.
 - ⚡ Fun fact: I love Military History :gun: and learning about countries :flags: and about traditions and  cultures and how it affects their behaviours.